Finiteness properties for Shimura curves and modified diagonal cycles

-For each possible pair $(p,q)$ in the last paragraph, to pin down good $Y_0^A(1)$, we proceed as in the proof of Proposition \ref{prop:>71}.
+For each possible pair $(p,q)$ in the last paragraph, to pin down auto-critical $Y_0^A(1)$, we proceed as in the proof of \Cref{prop:>71}.
 We check some examples $A$'s in Example \ref{eg:ShA1}-\ref{eg:ShA5}.
-And we follow the ordering of possible $(p,q)$'s in Lemma \ref{lem:ALg=0} (1) with adding $(2,7)$ between $(11,3)$ and $(2,17),$ and adding $(3,5)$ between $(5,3)$ and $(3,7)$.
+And we follow the ordering of possible $(p,q)$'s in \Cref{lem:ALg=0} (1) with adding $(2,7)$ between $(11,3)$ and $(2,17),$ and adding $(3,5)$ between $(5,3)$ and $(3,7)$.
 For example, $S_B=\{2,3\},\{2,5\},\{2,11\}$ are the first three examples, each include two pairs $(p,q),(q,p)$.
-Then (1.a) follows from Lemma \ref{lem:good}.
+Then (1.a) follows from \Cref{lem:auto-critical}.